jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 - Restart your shell.
 You can do that by closing the existing window or tab and opening a new one.

-- Finally, run the `getstorybook` command to have the Storybook CLI scaffold all the necessary files and folders to work with Storybook in your project.
+- Finally, with `marvel-app` again as your current working directory, run the `getstorybook` command to have the Storybook CLI scaffold all the necessary files and folders to work with Storybook in your project.
 These include the `.storybook` folder under the root project and the `stories` folder under the `src` folder.

 Let's see how this can be done without a global install using `npx`.